mikaelsundell/colorpalette/README.md

 Introduction
 ------------

-Colorpalette is a tool to process and create palettes of unique colors from images
+Colorpalette is a tool to process and create palettes of unique colors from images.

 ![Sample image or figure.](images/image.png 'colorpalette')